-512.13 PERSON-CENTERED SERVICE PLAN DEVELOPMENT
+512.14 PERSON-CENTERED SERVICE PLAN DEVELOPMENT

-The case manageris responsible for development of the Person-Centered Service Plan in collaboration with the person and/or their legal representative (if applicable).
+The case manager is responsible for development of the Person-Centered Service Plan in collaboration with the member.
 All Service Plans must be developed using a person-centered approach as required by the CMS.
-CMS specifies that service planning must be developed through a person-centered planning process that addresses health and long-term services and support needs in a manner that reflects individual preferences and goals.
-It is required that the person-centered planning process be directed by the person receiving waiver services, and may include representatives and others chosen by the person to contribute to the process.
+CMS specifies that service planning must be developed through a person-centered planning process that addresses health and welfare and long-term services and support needs in a manner that reflects individual preferences and goals.
+It is required that the person-centered planning process be directed by the member receiving waiver services, and may include representatives and others chosen by the member to contribute to the process.
 The minimum requirements for person-centered plans developed through this process, include:

-- A person-centered plan with individually identified goals and preferences, - Will assist the person in achieving personally defined outcomes in the most integrated community setting, - Ensure delivery of services in a manner that reflects personal preferences and choices, and - Contribute to the assurance of health and welfare.
+- A person-centered plan with individually identified goals and preferences, - Will assist the member in achieving personally defined outcomes in the most integrated community setting, - Ensure delivery of services in a manner that reflects personal preferences and choices, and - Contribute to the assurance of health and welfare - Risk Analysis and Mitigation Plan - 24-hour emergency backup plan